UFC 291 fight card in full as Dustin Poirier faces Justin Gaethje

 The vacant ‘BMF’ title is on the line in the main event, a highly-anticipated rematch from 2018

-This weekend, Dustin Poirier and Justin Gaethje will go head to head in a rematch five years in the making, as they headline UFC 291.
+Dustin Poirier and Justin Gaethje will go head to head in a rematch five years in the making, as they headline UFC 291 tonight.

-When the lightweights clashed in 2018, Poirier stopped his fellow American to win an entertaining bout, and the pair are expected to produce more fireworks this weekend, as they fight to crown a new ‘BMF’ champion.
+When the lightweights clashed in 2018, Poirier stopped his fellow American to win an entertaining bout, and the pair are expected to produce more fireworks, as they fight to crown a new ‘BMF’ champion.

 The ‘baddest motherf*****’ title was first – and last – seen in 2019, when the now-retired Jorge Masvidal beat Nate Diaz to become the inaugural champion.
 Masvidal’s teammmate Poirier will now look to claim that vacant belt in this rematch with Gaethje, who is a former interim lightweight champion like his rival.

-In the co-main event this weekend, former light-heavyweight champion Jan Blachowicz welcomes Alex Pereira to the division, in the latter’s first fight since losing the middleweight belt in April.
+In the co-main event, former light-heavyweight champion Jan Blachowicz welcomes Alex Pereira to the division, in the latter’s first fight since losing the middleweight belt in April.
 Elsewhere, there are plenty of exciting match-ups on the card.

 Here’s all you need to know.